zeek/zeek/scripts/base/frameworks/broker/main.zeek.rst

           prefix of this topic name.

-   :ev: a Bro event value.
+   :ev: a Zeek event value.

    :returns: true if automatic event sending is now enabled.